MichaelFahey/derange/README.md

 # derange

-Normalize and Compress audio in your media library, make XSPF playlists, and more.
+GUI utility to Normalize and Compress audio in your media library, make XSPF playlists, and more.

 DeRange is software which tracks files in a media library, Normalizes and Compresses audio volume levels, keeps an XML database of managed file which